 Andy Jackson is a poet preoccupied with difference and embodiment.
 He has featured at literary events and arts festivals across Australia, in Ireland, India and the USA.
 His first published book of poems, Among the Regulars, was shortlisted for the 2011 Kenneth Slessor Prize for Poetry, and his fourth collection, Music Our Bodies Can’t Hold, which consists of portrait poems of other people with Marfan Syndrome, was shortlisted for the 2020 John Bray Poetry Award.

-Andy’s most recent poetry collection is Human Looking (Giramondo, 2021), which won the ALS Gold Medal, and was shortlisted for the Victorian Premier’s Prize for Poetry and the Prime Minister’s Literary Award for Poetry.
+Andy’s most recent poetry collection is Human Looking (Giramondo, 2021), which won the ALS Gold Medal and the Prime Minister’s Literary Award for Poetry, as well as being shortlisted for the Victorian Premier’s Prize for Poetry.
 These autobiographical and biographical poems speak with the voices of the disabled and disfigured, in myth, art, history and the present moment.
 They’re visceral and intimate, they comfort and discomfort at the same time – empathy for the other seems to falter, only to expand and deepen.

 The poems in this sharp and brilliant collection pay sustained and loving attention to the human form… [They] provide a more capacious account of the aesthetics and experience of the human body, displacing the ‘normal’ body from the centre of our attention and expanding the possibilities for human looking.
 Measured and dispassionate in tone, the poems nonetheless burst with anger and joy… With powerful poetic skill and infinite compassion, this book illuminates the world differently and gives us a new way to see.